nurulathiranahar65133/Quiz_Solution/README.md

 This is the solution from the quiz given.

-I'm using Python and use Google Colab to run the coding.
+I'm using Python and Google Colab to run the coding.

 In this case: